luizbossoi/sonoff-basic-esp8266-custom-firmware/README.md

 You can change this behavior by changing variable "DEFAULT_RELAYSTATUS" from LOW to HIGH.

 ## Manual network reset
-If you want, you can reset the network by pressing one time Sonoff push button, it will reset your network configuration and restore WiFi configuration network.
+If you want, you can reset the network by pressing Sonoff push button for 5 seconds, it will reset your network configuration and restore WiFi configuration network.

 ## Automation
 With this firmware, you are free to automate custom HTTP calls, for example, you can schedule to turn on or turn off your Sonoff relay when you desire.